-In these challenging times it is more than ever crucial to separate the real trends from fads and fashions and to be able to identify the big issues, business agendas and threats and opportunities shaping business in 2013 and beyond – and the IT that underpins these developments.
+In these challenging times it is more than ever crucial to separate the real trends from fads and fashions and to be able to identify the big issues, business agendas and threats and opportunities shaping business – and the IT that underpins these developments.
 In this article I shall be looking at five of the key ‘big issues’ that we, as business technology consultants, are helping our clients to address.

 Global integration continues and economies around the world now respond in lockstep to a vast range of localised events and influences.
-According to a study from Ernst & Young, after a brief pause in 2009, globalisation has increased for the world’s largest economies and is expected to continue expanding through 2015.
+According to a study from Ernst & Young, after a brief pause in 2009, globalisation has increased for the world’s largest economies and is expected to continue expanding.
 Given the growth projections of developing nations there is mounting pressure on developed economies to compete and even smaller businesses are being forced to reach out to a wider market.
 Which means revolutionising many IT and operational infrastructures: standardising systems infrastructures, improving global communications and supporting a global workforce with mobile applications.

 Technology Driving Disruptions